-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018) (Updated July 2022), and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
+This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018) and the Governance Handbook.
+We comply with this guidance and the arrangements agreed upon and published by our 3 local safeguarding partners (see section 3).